hdknr/hdknr.github.com/docs/identity/sources/backplane.txt

 Before Proceeding
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the Capture Dashboard,
-you need the values listed as backplane_password and backplane_bus.
+In the :term:`Capture` Dashboard, you need the values listed as **backplane_password** and **backplane_bus**.
 Copy these values to a text file, or write them down.
 You will need these later.

+For :term:`Engage` credentials,
-For Engage credentials, please contact your Janrain support representative.
+please contact your Janrain support representative.

 1. Register for Callback
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-One of the notable differences in Backplane Protocol v2.0 from Backplane Protocol v1.2 is that the message payload (that portion of the message containing personally identifiable content) is removed from the message arriving at the non-credentialled client.
-The Backplane 2.0 widget listens for a message, and then requests the data to go along with the message from another server.
+One of the notable differences in Backplane Protocol v2.0 from Backplane Protocol v1.2 is that the message payload
+(that portion of the message containing personally identifiable content) is removed from the message arriving at the non-credentialled client.

+The Backplane 2.0 :term:`widget` listens for a message, and then requests the data to go along with the message from another server.
 For more information on this change in procedure, refer to Messages.

 The following is sample code used to listen to the Backplane channel for ‘identity/login’ messages.
 Once this message type is received, this code will make a call to its server-side component, using JSONP, to fetch the portion of the payload that is important for their function.

-See Step 4 for details.
+See :ref:`Step 4 <backplane.step.4>` for details.

 .. code-block:: javascript